-From time to time the Authority issues Bonds, including the Offered Bonds, as convertible option bonds that are subject to tender for purchase prior to their maturity ("Convertible Option Bonds").
+From time to time the Authority issues Bonds as convertible option bonds that are subject to tender for purchase prior to their maturity ("Convertible Option Bonds").
 Until those Bonds, or portions thereof, are converted to bear interest at a Fixed Rate or refunded with proceeds of other Bonds, moneys on deposit in the respective Series Program Accounts for those Bonds will not be used to purchase Mortgage Loans.
 Rather, such moneys will be held in Investment Obligations and will be available for application, subject to the requirements of the General Resolution and the Series Resolution for those Bonds, to the payment of the purchase price on their Tender Date or to the redemption of such Bonds.
 All moneys in the Series Program Accounts established for those Bonds are subject to the pledge of the General Resolution for the benefit of all Bonds (other than Subordinate Bonds) issued or to be issued thereunder, including the Prior Bonds and the Offered Bonds, and are not separately pledged to the outstanding Convertible Option Bonds.
-As of December 31, 2004, one series of Convertible Option Bonds in the aggregate principal amount of \$43,405,000 was outstanding.
+As of March 31, 2005, two series of Convertible Option Bonds in the aggregate principal amount of \$83,210,000 were outstanding.